 Based on a review of the Veta Grande Project CGU for impairment indicators, it was identified that there were indicators that an impairment loss may have occurred at the CGU, as a result of the actual performance being worse than expected and the uncertainty of whether a restructured acquisition agreement could be reached on terms acceptable to the Company.
-The recoverable amount for the Veta Grande Project was determined by reference to a calculation of the salvage value using the fair value less costs to sell approach, which was less than the carrying value of the Veta Grande Project CGU at December 31, 2018 by \$12,202.
+The recoverable amount for the Veta Grande Project was determined by reference to a calculation of the salvage value using the fair value less costs to sell approach, which was less than the carrying value of the Veta Grande Project CGU at December 31, 2019 by \$12,202.

-Although management believes the estimates applied in this impairment assessment are reasonable, such estimates are subject to significant uncertainties and judgments.
-The Company recorded an impairment charge of \$12,202 before tax against the carrying value of the Veta Grande Project during the year ended December 31, 2019, with an impairment charge of \$3,552 taken on plant and equipment, and the remaining \$8,650 impairment taken on the mine property.
+The Company recorded an impairment charge of \$12,202, which includes impairment charges against the property and the related plant and equipment, before tax against the carrying value of the Veta Grande Project during the year ended December 31, 2019, with an impairment charge of \$3,552 taken on plant and equipment, and the remaining \$8,650 impairment taken on the mine property.